Church of Mary

 The Church of Mary (Meryem Kilisesi) was an ancient Christian cathedral dedicated to the Theotokos ("Mother of God", i.e., the Virgin Mary), located in Ephesus (near present-day Selçuk in Turkey).
-It is also known as the Church of the Councils because two councils of importance to the history of Early Christianity are assumed to have been held within.
+It is also known as the Church of the Councils because several councils of importance to the history of Early Christianity (the First, Second and Third Council of Ephesus) are assumed to have been held within, although only the first one is accepted by Chalcedonian Christians.
 The church is located in the south stoa of the Olympieion (Temple of Hadrian Olympios) next to the harbor of Ephesus.